qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_analysis.rst

 ``Values and operators`` [calculator]
   Contains some calculator like buttons that can be used to fill the expression box.
-Besides the visible buttons also the the following functions are supported:
+Besides the visible buttons also the following functions are supported:
   ``sin()``, ``cos()``, ``tan()``, ``atan2()``, ``ln()``, ``log10()``.

 ``Expression`` [string]
   Expression that will be used to calculate the output raster layer.
-You can use the operator buttons provided of type directly the expression in this box.
+You can use the operator buttons provided to type directly the expression in this box.

 ``Predefined expressions`` [selection]
   You can use the existing ``NDVI`` expression or you can define new expressions